0BananaBig0/from_gcc_to_cpp/IntroductionToTheCPPSTL.md

 1. Iterators are **objects** that **allow traversal through the elements of a container**.
 They provide a uniform way to access container elements without exposing the underlying implementation.
+2. It behaves like a pointer ( stores an address and can be dereferenced ).

 #### Types of Iterators